riazarbi/rblncr/README.md

 ## Basic elements

-- Portfolio Model Specification
+- Portfolio model specification
-- tooling to retrieve current holdings from broker
+- Tooling to retrieve current holdings from broker
+- Portfolio solver to tell us what needs to happen to balance our portfolio
-- trade generation engine to compute required trades to get the current holdings to the model specification
+- Trade generation engine to generate required trades to get the current holdings to the model specification
-- trade submission tooling to actually submit trades to broker
+- Trade submission tooling to actually submit trades to broker

 ## Dev Steps

-[ ] Develop portfolio model spec and tooling
+[X] Develop portfolio model spec and tooling
-[ ] Select initial broker to develop against
+[X] Select initial broker to develop against
-[ ] Write functions to obtain portfolio holdings from broker
+[X] Write functions to obtain portfolio holdings from broker
+[X] Build portfolio solver
 [ ] Build order generator
 [ ] Write functions to submit orders to broker
 [ ] Write tests